-Entry into the RANCH through the Main GATEHOUSE and North GATEHOUSE is permitted by use of your assigned (PRIMARY MEMBER, RESIDENT, or TENANT) IDENTIFICATION CARD through the Member Lane, as long as the vehicle you are in, along with any vessel in tow, each has a current DECAL.
-All other persons, including all GUESTS, must use the GUEST Lane(s) to gain entry.
-Authorized persons will be allowed to enter the RANCH through the Guest Lane(s) after the GATEHOUSE attendant opens the gate.
+Entry into the RANCH through the Main and North Gates is permitted by use of your assigned (PRIMARY MEMBER, TENANT or RESIDENT,) IDENTIFICATION CARD through the Member Lane, as long as the vehicle you are in, along with any vessel in tow, each has a current DECAL.
+All other persons, including all GUESTS, must use the Visitor Lane(s) to gain entry.
+Authorized persons will be allowed to enter the RANCH through the Visitor Lane(s) after the Main Gate attendant opens the gate or by way of the Visitor Access System.
 Do not attempt to lift any gate or follow a vehicle ahead of you through any gate that is opened for the person ahead of you, unless directed by an authorized person to do so.
 Any damage done to the entry or exit gates will be billed to the responsible OWNER.

-When the North GATEHOUSE is not staffed, you may obtain entry assistance by pushing the call button at the GUEST Lane.
-This will connect you with the Main GATEHOUSE.
+When the North Gate is not staffed, you may obtain entry assistance by pushing the call button at the Visitor Lane to connect to the Main Gate, or by way of the Visitor Access System.
+Reference Section 3.04.03 Use - Visitor Access System.